mbentley124/cse280/progress_report_5.md

 ### Goals completed this week

-Decided what project to work on.
+Decided what project to work on, laid out all goals and deliverables.

 ### Goals not met this week